gryzus24/ziew/README.md

 | BAT  | /sys/class/power_supply/*
 | READ | filesystem

-Every option and supported color configuration for each *Widget* is documented below.
+Every option and color configuration for each *Widget* is documented below.

 **TIME**

-    Format
+    Displays current date and time.

+    Required
+      arg="ARGUMENT"

+    ARGUMENT
-      This widget is special in that its entire format is documented in strftime(3) and not here.
+      This widget is special in that its entire argument format is documented in the strftime(3) man page and not here.

-      Specifiers
-        unsupported

     Colors
       [+] default
-      [ ] conditional (unsupported - no options to compare)
+      [ ] conditional (unsupported)

     Example config entry
-      TIME 20 "%A %d.%m ~ %H:%M:%S"
+      TIME 20 arg="%A %d.%m ~ %H:%M:%S"
       FG #28ab28

 **MEM**

+    Displays memory usage information from /proc/meminfo.

     Values are displayed in a human readable form in the power of two units:
-    K M G T, or (if available) as a percentage of total memory if prefixed with a % sign.
+    K M G T, or as a percentage of total memory if prefixed with a % sign.

-    Format
-      Options
-        * [%]used      - used memory (total - available),
-        * total        - total system memory,
+    Required
+      format="FORMAT"

+    FORMAT options
       * [%]free      - memory which is not utilized at all,
       * [%]available - memory available for starting new programs,
-        * buffers      - memory used for filesystem metadata cache,
+      * [%]buffers   - memory used for filesystem metadata cache,
       * [%]cached    - memory used for the page cache (excludes buffers),
+      * [%]used      - used memory (total - available),
+      * total        - total system memory,
-        * dirty        - memory waiting to get written back to the disk,
+      * dirty        - memory waiting to get written back to disk,
-        * writeback    - memory actively being written back to the disk.
+      * writeback    - memory actively being written back to disk.

-      Specifiers
-        [+] precision
-        [+] alignment

     Colors
       [+] default
-      [-] conditional (partial - only % options supported)
+      [-] conditional (only %-prefixed options supported)

     Example config entry
-      MEM 20 "mem: {used.2<}:{free.2>} [{cached.0}]"
+      MEM 20 format="mem: {used.2<}:{free.2>} [{cached.0}]"
       FG %used 0:aaa 50:bbb 60:ccc 70:ddd 80:eee 90:fff

 **CPU**

-    Values are relative to the last interval refresh.

-    Format
-      Options
+    Displays cpu usage information from /proc/stat.

+    Required
+      format="FORMAT"

+    FORMAT options
-        * %user    - time spent executing user code,
+      * [%]all   - time spent executing both user and kernel code,
-        * %sys     - time spent executing kernel code,
+      * [%]user  - time spent executing user code,
-        * %all     - time spent executing both user and kernel code,
+      * [%]sys   - time spent executing kernel code,
-        * user     - %user * number of online CPUs,
-        * sys      - %sys * number of online CPUs,
-        * all      - %all * number of online CPUs,
       * intr     - number of serviced interrupts,
       * ctxt     - number of context switches,
       * forks    - number of forks,
       * running  - number of processes running right now,
       * blocked  - number of processes blocked on I/O right now,
       * softirq  - number of serviced software interrupts,
       * visubars - visualization of %all CPU usage as bars, one bar per CPU.

-      Specifiers
-        [+] precision (except visubars)
-        [+] alignment (except visubars)

     Colors
       [+] default
-      [-] conditional (partial - only forks, running, blocked and % options supported)
+      [-] conditional (only forks, running, blocked and %-prefixed options supported)

     Example config entry
-      CPU 15 "cpu: {running} {blocked} {visubars} {all.<}" FG %all 0:aaa 60:a66 80:f66
+      CPU 15 format="cpu: {running} {blocked} {visubars} {all.<}" FG %all 0:aaa 60:a66 80:f66

 **DISK**

+    Displays filesystem statistics obtained via the statfs(2) syscall.

     Values are displayed in a human readable form in the power of two units:
-    K M G T, or (if available) as a percentage of total disk space if prefixed with a % sign.
+    K M G T, or as a percentage of total filesystem space if prefixed with a % sign.

-    Required argument at the beginning of the format text
-      <mountpoint>{-}

-    Format
-      Options
+    Required
+      arg="<MOUNTPOINT>"
+      format="FORMAT"

+    FORMAT options
+      * arg          - the provided <MOUNTPOINT> name as specified in the argument,
-        * [%]used      - used disk space,
+      * [%]used      - used filesystem space,
-        * total        - total disk space,
-        * [%]free      - free disk space (with reserved blocks included, e.g. ext4 reserves 5% of total disk space for the super-user),
+      * [%]free      - free filesystem space (with reserved blocks included, e.g. ext4 reserves 5% of total filesystem space for the super-user),
-        * [%]available - available disk space for the normal user.
+      * [%]available - available disk space for the normal user,

-      Specifiers
-        [+] precision
-        [+] alignment
+      * total        - total filesystem space.

     Colors
       [+] default
-      [-] conditional (partial - only % options supported)
+      [-] conditional (only %-prefixed options supported)

     Example config entry
-      DISK 600 "/home{-}/home {available}/{total}"
+      DISK 600 arg="/home" format="{arg} {available}/{total}"
       FG %used 60:a66 80:f66

 **NET**

-    Required argument at the beginning of the format text
-      <interface>{-}

-    Format
-      Options
+    Displays current network interface configuration.

+    Required
+      arg="<INTERFACE>"
+      format="FORMAT"

+    FORMAT options
-        * ifname - <interface> name as specified in the argument,
+      * arg   - the provided <INTERFACE> name as specified in the argument,
       * inet  - local IPv4 address,
       * flags - a choice of device flags:
                   * receive (A)ll multicast packets,
                   * valid (B)roadcast address set,
                   * supports (M)ulticast,
                   * interface is in (P)romiscuous mode,
                   * (R)resources allocated,
                   * interface is (U)p/running.
       * state - interface state, either "up" or "down".

-      Specifiers
-        unsupported

     Colors
       [+] default
-      [-] conditional (partial - only state option supported)
+      [-] conditional (only state option supported)

       state: 0 - interface is down,
              1 - interface is up.

     Example config entry
-      NET "enp5s0{-}{ifname}: {inet} {flags}"
+      NET arg="enp5s0" format="{arg}: {inet} {flags}"
       FG state 0:888 1:eee

 **BAT**

-    Required argument at the beginning of the format text
-      <battery name>{-}

-    Format
-      Options
+    Displays power supply statistics from /sys/class/power_supply/<BATTERY>/*.

+    Required
+      arg="<BATTERY>"
+      format="FORMAT"

+    FORMAT options
+      * arg         - the <BATTERY> name as specified in the argument,
       * %fullnow    - charge relative to the current battery capacity,
       * %fulldesign - charge relative to the designed battery capacity,
       * state       - battery state, either "Discharging", "Charging", "Full" or "Not charging".

-      Specifiers
-        [-] precision (partial - state option unsupported) [-] alignment (partial - state option unsupported)

     Colors
       [+] default